-This undergraduate course covers the fundamentals of electricity and magnetism for engineering students.
-Content includes electrostatics, electric current, magnetism, electromagnetic induction, and electromagnetic waves.
-Lectures are supplemented by in-class experiments and videos, exercises, and student tutoring.
+This undergraduate course provides engineering students with a comprehensive introduction to the fundamentals and applications of electricity and magnetism.
+Topics include electrostatics, electric current, magnetism, electromagnetic induction, and electromagnetic waves.
+Lectures feature in-class experiments and problem-solving exercises to enhance learning.
 The companion textbook is “Physics for Scientists and Engineers.”
-Given in English in the summer and in German in the winter semester.
+The lectures are taught in English during the spring semester and in German during the winter semester.

 Overview